Epistaxis (recurrent) Referral Access Criteria

+Referrers should use this page when referring patients to public paediatric ENT outpatient services for epistaxis (recurrent).
 This RAC is applicable to referrals for patients aged <16 years only.
-Please refer to the Adult ENT RAC for referrals for patients aged 16 years or more.
+Please refer to the ENT (Adult) RAC for referrals for patients aged 16 years or more.

-If any of the following are present or suspected, please refer the patient to the emergency department (via ambulance if necessary) or seek emergency medical advice if in a remote region:
+If any of the following are present or suspected, refer the patient to the emergency department or seek emergency medical advice if in a remote region.

-• Foreign body (button batteries – inhaled or ingested) if suspicion of button battery immediate emergency review
+• Foreign body (button batteries – inhaled or ingested).
+If suspicion of button battery immediate emergency review

 • Periorbital cellulitis with or without swelling with or without sinusitis